ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 me and my dad on the drive home were like, that was such a violent movie there was so much senseless violence in it, and i was like, they would never play a movie like that in the middle east or turkey, its just crazy. i was like u saw the trailers for the other horror movies, its crazy ppl find this stuff to be entertainment its insanity

+i watch the sopranos, i dunno thats a little a diff bc its about NJ culture ...
+NJ/NYC culture, the writing is great, its funny, theres violence and then they have their meetings at the strip club which always just makes me laugh lol, but i couldnt watch breaking bad, i know its prolly a good story line but its just too violent for me

 ------------------
 # Oct